Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them

 Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them Featured Image

-And nothing is happening.
+And yet, nothing is happening.
 Your analytics show that you’re getting traffic, but you aren’t seeing conversions.
 So what’s wrong?
+You might not know enough about your customer.

 The Importance of Knowing Your Audience

 Consumers are bombarded with thousands of marketing messages every day, and most are highly adept at filtering out those messages not relevant to them.
-What that means for you as a marketer is that you must have a firm handle on your audience — who they are and what they want.
+That means that, as a marketer, you need to have a firm handle on your audience: Chiefly, who they are and what they want.
 If you don’t, you risk having your contributions lost in the ever-growing cacophony of marketing noise.

-When you ask business owners to describe their typical customer, they usually have a prepared answer.
-They describe a hypothetical person based on a number of characteristics, including their gender, where they live, their income, their interests and more.
-Yet many business owners assume they know their customers without actually verifying their description against data.
-Based on those assumptions, they make a wide range of decisions related to merchandising, marketing, advertising and even store location.
-Decisions based on faulty assumptions, if not downright wrong, won’t be the best drivers for business growth.
+Many business owners assume they know their customers without actually verifying those descriptions against hard data.
+Based on those assumptions, they make a wide range of decisions related to merchandising, marketing, advertising, and even store location.
+Decisions based on faulty assumptions won’t drive business growth.
+At worst, they can prove to be fatal.

-How can you hope to successfully market to your customers if you don’t know exactly who they are?
-Before continuing your marketing efforts this year, take a step back and develop a clear picture of your audience with customer profiles, marketing personas and buyer’s journeys.
+In this case, what you don’t know can hurt you.
+Even if you think you know who your customers are, you’ll want to take a step back and develop a clear picture of your audience with customer profiles, marketing personas, and buyers’ journeys.

 It’s quite simple really: If you don’t understand your audience, how can you possibly give them what they need or want?
 As Hubspot’s Sam Kusinitz notes, “Buyer personas provide tremendous structure and insight for your company.
 A detailed buyer persona will help you determine where to focus your time, guide product development, and allow for alignment across the organization.”

-When you’re developing a content strategy, knowing who you’re writing for helps you develop content that resonates and distribute that content strategically.
-No matter what type of content you’re creating — a guest post, article, video, infographic, social media post — you can ask, “Will this content meet the needs of my buyer?
-Will it resonate with them and spur them to action?” and answer “yes” with confidence.
+When you’re developing a content strategy, knowing who you’re writing for helps you develop content that resonates and allows you to distribute that content strategically.
+No matter what type of content you’re creating, you can ask, “Will this content meet the needs of my buyer?
+Will it resonate with them and spur them to action?” – and answer “yes” with confidence.

 Still Not Convinced?
 Check This: